Chemotherapy for skin cancer

 You can have chemotherapy into a vein (intravenously) to treat squamous cell cancer that has spread to other parts of your body.
 This is still experimental treatment.
 Your doctor may suggest this treatment to try to slow the cancer down and to try to relieve symptoms that the cancer may be causing.

 You may have treatment with one drug or a combination of drugs.
-You will have your injections or tablets of the drugs for a few days.
+You will have your injections or tablets for a few days.
 Then you have 3 or 4 weeks without any drugs.
 Then another few days of drugs.
 This cycle is usually repeated 6 or more times to make up a complete course of chemotherapy.

 Chemotherapy does have side effects.
 The side effects you get depend on